Travel and Housing

 Visitor Parking: All campus parking is paid parking, please note the following options:

 If staying in the dorm, then one D permit is available at no charge to park at any dormitory lot.
-D permits may be picked up on arrival at the reception desk in Willkie Dorm.
+Your D permit may be picked up upon arrival at the reception desk in the Spruce Hall Residence Center.

 Note: Disabled Permits (H) are available: Please order your permit on the application for your program and then call the Office of Pre-College and Summer Programs (812-855-6025) to specify the type you need.